How does this medication work? What will it do for me?

 Certain conditions such as long-term bed confinement may make blood clots more likely.
 Discuss with your doctor the risks and benefits of temporarily stopping this medication if you are scheduled for surgery, and let all doctors involved in your care know that you are taking this medication.

-Medroxyprogesterone causes bone loss, and adolescent women whose bones are still forming and have not yet reached their peak bone mass should discuss any concerns with their doctor.
+Bone loss: Medroxyprogesterone causes bone loss, and adolescent women whose bones are still forming and have not yet reached their peak bone mass should discuss any concerns with their doctor.
 It is not known if this will influence peak bone mass and increase the risk of osteoporosis in the future.
 If you are considering using this medication, discuss the risks and benefits with your doctor.

-Cigarette smoking: There is an increased risk of negative side effects on the heart and blood vessels in women who smoke and are using medroxyprogesterone acetate.
+Cigarette smoking: There is an increased risk of negative side effects on the heart and blood vessels for women who smoke and are using medroxyprogesterone acetate.
 If you smoke, discuss the benefits of stopping smoking with your doctor or pharmacist.
 There are tools that are available to make this easier.

 Diabetes: Some women receiving medroxyprogesterone experience decreased blood glucose control.
 For this reason, women with diabetes should carefully monitor their blood glucose while receiving medroxyprogesterone acetate.
 Discuss with your doctor the ideal frequency with which you should check your blood glucose.